pyueh-osi/Edgecmd-Docs/V1.1/Reference/Retrieve existing configuration_1-1.md

 ## View adapter configuration

-Complete the following procedure to view the configuration for the adapter:
+Complete the following steps to view the configuration for the adapter:

-1. Open command line.
+1. Access EdgeCmd utility through the command line.
 2. Type the following in the command line and press Enter.

    ```cmd